kameshchauhan/katacoda-scenarios/openfaas/go/step2.md

 ### Creating a new project
-Now create a new function called "hello-java" by using below command
+Now create a new function called "hello-go" by using below command

 `faas-cli new --lang go hello-go --prefix $REGISTRY/hello-go --gateway $OPENFAAS_URL`{{execute}}